Nilo-Saharan languages: Blench 2015

-By 2015, and again in 2017, Blench had refined the subclassification of this model, linking Maban with Fur, Kadu with Eastern Sudanic, and Kuliak with the node that contained them, for the following structure:
+By 2015, and again in 2017, Blench had refined the subclassification of this model, linking Maban with Fur, Kadu with Eastern Sudanic, and Kuliak with the node that contained them, and added a tentative, extinct branch he names "Plateau" as to explain a possible Nilo-Saharan substrate in the Malian Dogon and Bangime languages, for the following structure:

 Blench (2021) concludes that Maban may be close to Eastern Sudanic.

 Starostin (2016)

 Georgiy Starostin (2016), using lexicostatistics based on Swadesh lists, is more inclusive than Glottolog, and in addition finds probable and possible links between the families that will require reconstruction of the proto-languages for confirmation.
 Starostin also does not consider Greenberg's Nilo-Saharan to be a valid, coherent clade.

 In addition to the families listed in Glottolog (previous section), Starostin considers the following to be established: